sininen-blue/2526-first-sem/computer-organization-and-architecture/day-3/slides.md

 layout: center
 ---

-## So why isn't risk the main computing platform of today?
+## So why isn't RISC the main computing platform of today?

 ---